 Where to eat Penang Char Koay Teow

 - Kafe Heng Huat

 While visiting Singapore and Malaysia, you will start hearing the term “Peranakan” being used in the context of cultural matters.
 Peranakan are descendants of Chinese immigrants who had settled in the area that is now known as Malaysia and Singapore between the 15th to 17th centuries.
 These Chinese immigrants brought with them their own culture and it has fused with local culture over time, creating a unique blend now referred to as Peranakan.

 One popular example of Peranakan cuisine is Laksa.
 Now, there are many types of Laksa and Penang is known for the variation called Asam Laksa.

-We were told that the best Asam Laksa can be found at the Air Itam area of Penang, which is not very close to Georgetown.
-That wasn’t going to stop us so we called a taxi and made the 25 minutes drive out to Air Itam.
+We were told that the best Asam Laksa can be found in the Air Itam area of Penang, which is not very close to Georgetown.
+That wasn’t going to stop us so we called a taxi and made the 25-minute drive out to Air Itam.
 Don’t let the distance scare you since this Laksa is actually within close proximity of some tourist attractions like Penang Hill and Kek Lok Si temple.

 And I have to tell you, we weren’t disappointed.

 “Asam” means sour in Malay, and as you may have guessed by now – the broth for this Laksa is slightly sour from the use of Tamarind and savory from flaked Mackerel.
 I found the combination of these two flavors is just… out of this world.
 RM4.00 gives you a small bowl of this goodness.
 I was tempted to get a second bowl if it wasn’t for the long list of food we wanted to try on this trip!

 Where to eat Penang Asam Laksa